PolymeshAssociation/polymesh-rest-api/README.md

 This mode introduces the risk transactions are rejected due to incorrect nonces or elapsed lifetime.
 See the [options DTO](src/common/dto/transaction-options.dto.ts) definition for full details

+### AMQP

+AMQP is a form on offline processing where the payload will be published on an AMQP topic, instead of being returned.
+Currently there are a set of "offline" modules, that setup listeners to the different queues.

+1. A transaction with "AMQP" mode is received.
+This gets serialized to an offline payload and published on `Requests`
+1. A signer process subscribes to `Requests`.
+For each message it generates a signature, and publishes a message on `Signatures`
+1. A submitter process subscribes to `Signatures` and submits to the chain.
+It publishes to `Finalizations`, for consumer applications to subscribe to

+To use AMQP mode a message broker must be configured.
+The implementation assumes [ArtemisMQ](https://activemq.apache.org/components/artemis/) is used, with an AMQP acceptor.
+In theory any AMQP 1.0 compliant broker should work though.

+If using AMQP, it is strongly recommended to use a persistent data store (i.e postgres).
+There are two tables related to AMQP processing: `offline_tx` and `offline_event`:
+  - `offline_tx` is a table for the submitter process.
+This provides a convenient way to query submitted transactions, and to detect ones rejected by the chain for some reason
+  - `offline_event` is a table for the recorder process.
+This uses Artemis diverts to record every message exchanged in the process, serving as an audit log

+If using the project's compose file, an Artemis console will be exposed on `:8181` with `artemis` being both username and password.

 ### Webhooks (alpha)

 Normally the endpoints that create transactions wait for block finalization before returning a response, which normally takes around 15 seconds.
 When processMode `submitAndCallback` is used the `webhookUrl` param must also be provided.
 The server will respond after submitting the transaction to the mempool with 202 (Accepted) status code instead of the usual 201 (Created).